NRCHKB/NRCHKB.github.io/content/wiki/discover-more/experimental/index.md

 ## Start automatically in beta mode

-If you want to start Node-RED in beta mode when your system restarts:
+If you want to start Node-RED in experimental mode when your system restarts:

 ### Raspberry Pi